Policy Name: Hazard Communication/Right to Know

 that each area maintains an SDS for the Hazardous Chemicals in that area.

-Employee Access to SDS’s: Employees will be trained how to access
+Employee Access to SDS’s: Employees with Routine Exposure will be trained how to access

 access SDS’s.
 The supervisor of each operational area will ensure that all

 employees under his or her supervision have access to the SDS’s for the

 Office of Sustainability and Environmental Health and Safety will be the safety